michaelerickson/ping-pong-ding-dong/README.md

 - `GET /`: display the mode and various information about the service
 - `PUT /`: send a [JSON encoded message to the service](#message-format)
 - `GET /health`: JSON encoded health check
-- `PUT /shutdown`: cleanly shutdown the service
+- `POST /shutdown`: cleanly shutdown the service

 # Message Format